zaiisao/Documentation/en/Interactive Gaming/game_ios_audio.md

-#### Mute all Remote Audio Streams (muteAllRemoteAudioStreams)
+#### Mutes all Remote Audio Streams (muteAllRemoteAudioStreams)

 ```
 - (int)muteAllRemoteAudioStreams:(BOOL)mute;
 ```

-This method mutes/unmutes all remote users’ audio streams.
+This method mutes/unmutes all remote audio streams.

-> This method takes effect only when the user is in the channel.
-After the user leaves the channel, all the mute states are reset.
+> This method works only when a user is in a channel.
+After the user leaves the channel, all mute states are reset.

 <table>
 <colgroup>